brntsw/BlockchainDeveloperNanodegree/FirstDapp/README.md

 ![Screenshot](docs/ganache_show_keys.png)

-Copy the private key from the window that pops up and then paste it on the field "Paste your private key string here" It should show the same value in Ether of the account on Ganache
+Copy the private key from the window that pops up
+On Metamask, paste it on the field "Paste your private key string here" It should show the same value in Ether of the account on Ganache